rkadlec/ubuntu-ranking-dataset-creator/README.md

 (between 2 and the max context size).
 This increases the average context length, which we consider desirable since we would like to model long-term dependencies.

+-Changed the tokenization and entity replacement procedure.
+After complaints stating v1 was too aggressive, we've decided to remove these.
+It is up to each person using the dataset to come up with their own tokenization/ entity replacement scheme.
+We plan to use twokenize internally.

+-Added differentiation between the end of an utterance (__eou__) and end of turn (__eot__).
+In the original dataset, we concatenated all consecutive utterances by the same user in to one utterance, and put __EOS__ at the end.
+Here, we also denote where the original utterances were (with __eou__).
+Also, the terminology should now be consistent between the training and test set (instead of both __EOS__ and </s>).

 -Fixed a bug that caused the distribution of false responses in the test and validation sets to be different from the true responses.
 In particular, the number of words in the false responses was shorter on average than for the true responses, which could have been exploited by some models.